felpasl/CustomRoselynAnalyzer/README.md

 ### Projects

-- `CustomRulesAnalyzer` – Analyzer library that targets `netstandard2.0` and can be packed/published as a standalone analyzer package.
+- `CustomRoselynAnalyzer` – Analyzer library that targets `netstandard2.0` and can be packed/published as a standalone analyzer package.
 - `SampleApp` – .NET 9 console app wired up to the analyzer via a project reference (`OutputItemType="Analyzer"`), giving fast feedback while developing rules.

-Both projects are included in `RoselynCustomAnalyzer.sln`.
+Both projects are included in `CustomRoselynAnalyzer.sln`.

 ### Implemented rules